 Social engineering and insider attacks can also get past air gaps.
 Hackers who need physical access to a site in order to penetrate an air-gapped environment are usually clever enough to fake their way in by impersonating real employees or other ruses.
 (Look at Tom Cruise!
 He came in with the fire department.)
 Insiders are a persistent threat to air gaps as well, unpleasant as it may be to contemplate.

 Encryption of data at rest is a good countermeasure to apply in conjunction with air-gapping for these reasons.
 An attacker will probably gain access to the air-gapped system if they truly want to break in.
 The best practice is to ensure that whatever data they can steal will be completely useless to them.

 The best practice today is to be realistic about air gaps.
-They can work, and indeed they can be very effective in the right circumstances.
+They can work, and indeed they can be very effective in the right circumstances as part of a backup and recovery strategy.
 It’s essential, though, not to adopt a simplistic mindset and think “It’s air-gapped, so therefore it’s secure.”
 This is simply no longer true.